 Everything to know about night diaper changes

-Have no fear – just like with our how to change a baby boy diaper and girl diaper change posts, we’re going step by step with how to change a diaper at night AND how often should you change a baby diaper at night.
+Have no fear – just like with our how to change a baby boy diaper and girl diaper change posts, we’re going step by step with how to change a diaper at night AND how often should you do it.

-The key to a “successful” night time diaper change is keeping things as quiet, calm, and sleepy as possible.
+The key to a “successful” night change is keeping things as quiet, calm, and sleepy as possible.
 Here are my best tips for managing that.

 Leave the swaddle on if at all possible.